Habits are a cornerstone of our lives. Some of our habits and routines can be so automatic that we don’t realize we are doing them.

 Stress and anxiety can cause self-doubt.
 Getting your self-doubt under control is important.
-CreativeLive have a fantastic online course – How to Break the Habit of Self-Doubt and Build Real Confidence.
+CreativeLive has a fantastic online course – How to Break the Habit of Self-Doubt and Build Real Confidence.
 This course is run by Mel Robbins.
 I took this course myself this year and found it incredibly valuable.
 Read my review to see how the course can benefit you.

 Related content – Know Your Trigger Words and How to Deal with Them

 10. When you don’t want to do something

 Let’s set the scene.
 You have a task to do.
 You know you need to complete the task but you just don’t want to do it.
 You just don’t feel like it.

 What is your favorite form of procrastination?
 This might not be just one thing either, it could be a series of things.
 Whatever it is, it’s most likely a habit.

 What about your excuses for not doing something?
 These are often habits as well.

 Have you noticed how often you rattle off a particular excuse to yourself or to someone else?
 Often it’s an excuse you use so often that you don’t even realize you are saying it.